The global and independent platform for the SAP community.

 Measurable success

-The introduction of the GIB suite with various Migros-specific adjustments such as Migros riders, ad hoc formulas and extensions via exits by a ten-person project team consisting of GIB and Migros employees went smoothly and was flanked by two personal two-hour training sessions by key users in each case.
+A project team consisting of ten GIB and Migros employees implemented the GIB suite with various Migros-specific customizations, such as new riders, ad hoc formulas, and extensions.
+The implementation went smoothly and was accompanied by two two-hour training sessions with key users.

-"The project members themselves created the relevant training documents.
-Thus, the introduction went very well and the suite could be used already a few hours after the training".
+“The project members created the training documents themselves.
+The introduction therefore went very well, and the suite could be used after just a few hours of training,” says Schwarzenbach.
+Migros can’t imagine a future without GIB’s software solutions.

-"Above all, the 'Operations' applications for handling daily jobs, such as identifying missing parts, complaining about deliveries, master data maintenance, etc., and 'Buying' for determining requirements and triggering orders offer us the greatest advantages in our day-to-day business."
+“Especially the operations application for daily processes, such as the detection of missing parts, complaints about deliveries, master data management and more, as well as the buying application for demand assessment and order processing offer us the greatest advantages in our day-to-day business,” adds Schwarzenbach.

-The company is now already planning further joint projects with GIB.
-Migros has already implemented a number of change requests with the IT service provider and is already planning for the future:
+Increased efficiency and transparency mean GIB saves Migros time; time that the company can invest in other important tasks and projects.
+Migros is already planning further projects together with GIB, as it has already implemented a number of change requests with the IT service provider and therefore feels confident for the future.

-"The operational benefits of the GIB suite in Migros' supply chain process are so great in the R/3 world that working in the new S/4 environment would be unthinkable without the GIB solution."
+“We are certain that S/4 Hana will offer us a great deal of potential for future cooperation with GIB,” says Caviezel.
+“The operational benefits of the GIB suite are so great in the R/3 world that working in the new S/4 environment without the GIB solution would be unthinkable.”

 https://e3mag.com/partners/g-i-b-gesellschaft-fuer-information-und-bildung-mbh/